 A native of metro-Detroit, Mitch McCabe is an award-winning artist, filmmaker and educator whose work spans narrative, nonfiction, and experimental film– and the many areas in between.

-A 2019 recipient of the Sarah Jacobson Award, and is a fellow of the Flaherty Seminar and a six-time fellow of the MacDowell Colony.
-Her work has been supported by MASS MoCA, Yaddo, Princess Grace Foundation, LEF Foundation, the Jerome Foundation, New York State Council on the Arts, Djerassi Foundation, iPark Foundation, SPACE Gallery and Virginia Center for the Creative Arts.
+A 2019 recipient of the Sarah Jacobson Award, a fellow of the Flaherty Seminar and MacDowell, their work has been supported by MASS MoCA, Yaddo, Princess Grace Foundation, LEF Foundation, the Jerome Foundation, New York State Council on the Arts, Djerassi Foundation, iPark Foundation, SPACE Gallery and Virginia Center for the Creative Arts.